MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-manual-deploy-dataverse-dualwrite.md

 ---
 title: Manually deploy the Project Operations Dataverse app with dual-write support
 description: This article explains how to manually deploy the Project Operations Dataverse app so that it supports dual-write.
-author: stsporen
+author: mukumarm
+ms.author: mukumarm
-ms.date: 06/18/2021
+ms.date: 05/24/2024
 ms.topic: how-to
 ms.custom:
   - bap-template
 ms.reviewer: johnmichalak
-ms.author: stsporen

 ---

 # Manually deploy the Project Operations Dataverse app with dual-write support